 Identify a sacred space.
 Do you have a favorite chair or spot in your home?
 Some even love sitting in their car with the windows down at their favorite park.
 There is no need to find a certain spot an hour away in the mountains or by a stream, although that is wonderful at certain times.
-Simply find a spot that is safe, quiet, and peaceful that you can consistently return to.
+Simply find a spot that is safe, quiet, and peaceful where you can consistently return.
 End your time with reflection.
 Allow time to reflect on your solitude.
-Ruth Haley Barton wrote, "So how are you doing now?
-Take a few moments to reflect on what happened between you and God during this time."
+Take some time to reflect on your experience.
 Are there any shifts or changes that have taken place?
 Is there anything you know more clearly?
 Is there any guidance or invitation from God?